mdom/morepub/README.md

 morepub is a basic epub reader, that converts an epub to a single html document.
-If the controlly tty is a terminal the documentation is opened with _lynx(1)_ otherwise it's printed to stdout.
+If the controlly tty is a terminal the documentation is opened with _lynx(1)_ otherwise the generated html is printed to stdout.
 All internal links are preserved.

 # COPYRIGHT AND LICENSE